 Algae turns crocodile orange

-Sandstrom, who owns a mobile reptile display called Roaming Reptiles, said of Snappy’s colour change: ‘I thought he was really sick.
+Tracy, who operates a mobile reptile display called Roaming Reptiles, expressed her initial fears regarding Snappy’s color change: ‘I thought he was really sick.
 I thought he was dying.’

-Having damaged the filter, the crocodile was then affected by red algae from fallen leaves, which are normally kept out of the water by the filter.
+After causing damage to the filter, the crocodile became affected by red algae that had entered the water due to fallen leaves, which are usually kept out by the filter.

-She said: ‘It’s a collector’s item now.
+She remarked: ‘It’s a collector’s item now.
 Everyone will want one.
-I should have put him on eBay.
+I should have put him on eBay.’

 Newsletter